Cosmic Princess Kaguya!: Production

 In April 2022, Studio Colorido signed a deal with Netflix to co-produce three feature-length anime films for the platform, with the first two films being Drifting Home (2022) and My Oni Girl (2024).
-In November 2025, Netflix announced that Shingo Yamashita will direct his first feature-length film, Cosmic Princess Kaguya!, that is scheduled to release on January 22, 2026.
-He had previously directed the opening sequences for several anime series, including the first season of Jujutsu Kaisen and Chainsaw Man.
+In November 2025, Netflix announced that Shingo Yamashita would direct his first feature-length film, Cosmic Princess Kaguya!
+He had previously directed the web series Pokémon: Twilight Wings and the opening sequences for several anime series, including the first season of Jujutsu Kaisen and Chainsaw Man.
+After directing Pokémon: Twilight Wings, Twin Engine offered Yamashita to work on an original film.
+Yamashita's initial plans for the film were rejected since they "lacked elements that would appeal to the public as an original work", after which he created a new proposal whose elements include the metaverse and live streamers.
+The decision to include Vocaloid producers came after Yamashita realized that Yachiyo's characteristics and design had similarities to Hatsune Miku.
+He also cited One Piece Film: Red and Needy Girl Overdose as partial influences for the film.
+The project began development in 2022.
+The storyboards for the film were completed in June 2024, and an additional year was allotted to finishing the animation.
+The final product was delivered in September 2025.
 The film is a reimagining of the Japanese folktale The Tale of the Bamboo Cutter.
+Yamashita co-wrote the screenplay with Saeri Natsuo.
+Naoya Nakayama directed the film's musical performances, and Masaya Machida served as the CG director.

-Studio Chromato, where Yamashita serves as the representative director, will produce the animation with Studio Colorido; the film is Studio Chromato's first production.
-Akihiro Nagae, who worked on Drifting Home, and illustrator Hechima will handle the character designs, and Vocaloid producers Ryo of Supercell, Yuigot, Aqu3ra, HoneyWorks, 40mP, and Kz of Livetune will provide music for the film, including the theme song.
+Studio Chromato, where Yamashita serves as the representative director, produced the animation with Studio Colorido; the film is Studio Chromato's first production.
+Akihiro Nagae, who worked on Drifting Home, designed the characters in the film's real world, and illustrator Hechima handled the character designs in the Tsukuyomi world.
 Yūko Natsuyoshi, Anna Nagase, and Saori Hayami were cast as the main characters Kaguya, Iroha Sakayori, and Yachiyo Runami.
+In December 2025, Rie Kugimiya was added to the cast as the voice of Fushi.
+The following month, Netflix revealed seven cast members and the English-language dub cast; the latter includes Jeannie Tirado, Dawn M. Bennett, and Ryan Bartley as the voices of the main characters, with Frankie Kevich providing Yachiyo's singing voice.